spread-ai/docs-appsmith-fork/docs/reference/widgets/spread-widgets.md

 For guidance on how to write documenation, see https://dev.stage.spread.ai/docs/contributor/guide.html.
 Contact Documentation when this document is ready for review.
 -->

-# Studio Widget reference

-This reference diocuments widgets that built in SPREAD Studio.
-Widgets are divided into [SPREAD Widgets](#spread-widgets) and Default Widgets.
+This reference documents SPREAD widgets that are built into Studio.

-## SPREAD widgets
 In the reference below:

 * **Content** properties denote the content properties you can set in the widget.
 * **Event** properties denote the events that you can attach actions and logic to.
 * **Style** properties denote the styling that you can set for the widget.
 * **Reference** properties return the values of a widget property.
-* **Methods** modify the values of widget properties at runtime using JavaScript [promises](https://docs.appsmith.com/writing-code-in-studio/using-js-promises.md).
+* **Methods** modify the values of widget properties at runtime using JavaScript [promises](/writing-code-in-studio/using-js-promises.md).

 ### Badge

 The badge widget is a visual element to highlight important information or status updates.
 The badge widget is used to indicate new or unread messages, notifications, statuses, or other important information.

 <figure markdown="span">